containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 The **command** field allows you to declare the name of a command that must be run when the step becomes active.
 The command must be registered by the extension beforehand, or it will result in an error.

-In the example below, we tell Podman Desktop to invoke `podman.onboarding.checkPodmanInstalled` when the `checkPodmanInstalled` step becomes active.
+In the example below, we tell Podman Desktop to call `podman.onboarding.checkPodmanInstalled` when the `checkPodmanInstalled` step becomes active.
 Based on the result, we can then prompt the user to move to another step or display a message.

 ```json